Zealina/AirBnB_clone/README.md

 - Clone the repo
 - $ git clone https://github.com/Zealina/AirBnB_clone
 - cd to dir
-- run chmod u+x console.py to make the file executable
 - run ./console.py eg: /AirBnB_clone$ ./console.py
 Description

-This project is a copy of the AirBnB Website Implementing the fundamentals of higher level programming
+This project is a clone of the AirBnB Website Implementing the fundamentals of higher level programming

 How to Start it: